-\begin{itemize} \item[7.]
-Retrieve the optimal solution $\mathbf{u}_{pred}$ and $\mathbf{P}_{int}$ of ~\eqref{eqn:SFC2}.
-Send the modulated signal based on the power setpoint with $u:=\mathbf{u}_{pred}(1)$ to the building BMS and submit the 45-minute ahead transaction with $P_{int,t+3} $ $= \mathbf{P}_{int}(4)$ to the ESS controller. \item[8.]
-Stay idle until the next iteration. \end{itemize} We now delve further into the predictive building controller, specifically focusing on the components combined with the DDP in the optimization problem ~\eqref{eqn:SFC2} by worst-case robust programming.
-The objective~\eqref{eqn:SFC2_1} aims to minimize multiple nominal costs based on the nominal control variables $\mathbf{v}_i$.
-The term $\mathbf{v}_1(i)^2$ is minimized to reduce the energy consumption of the building.
-The cost $\mathbf{v}_3(i)^2$ aims to keep power transactions small unless necessary, as extreme power transactions could hinder power tracking due to the imperfect dynamic prediction and AGC signal forecast.
-Furthermore, $\overline{\mathbf{SoC}}$ denotes the nominal \ac{soc} predicted by the ESS dynamics and $\mathbf{v}_2$.
-By minimizing this last term, the battery state is kept around the median value, $SoC_{ref}:= \frac{SoC{max}+SoC_{min}}{2}$, which helps enhance the reliability of power tracking and reduce penalties.
-The cost weights $W_{u}, W_{P}, W_{SoC}$ can be adjusted based on user priorities and objectives.
+The details of the predictive building controller are discussed below, including the objective, constraints and the worst-case robust programming.
+The objective~\eqref{eqn:SFC2_1} aimed to minimize several nominal costs based on the nominal control variables $\mathbf{v}_i$.
+The term $\mathbf{v}_1(i)^2$ was minimized to reduce the building's energy consumption.
+The cost $\mathbf{v}_3(i)^2$ sought to limit power transactions to necessary levels, as extreme power transactions could disrupt power tracking due to the imperfect dynamic predictions and AGC signal forecasts.
+Furthermore, $\overline{\mathbf{SoC}}$ represents the nominal \ac{soc} predicted by the ESS dynamics and $\mathbf{v}_2$.
+By minimizing the difference between this term and $SoC_{ref}:= \frac{SoC{max}+SoC_{min}}{2}$, the battery state was kept around the median value, enhancing the reliability of power tracking and reducing penalties.
+The cost weights $W_{u}, W_{P}, W_{SoC}$ were adjusted based on user priorities and objectives.

-Regarding the constraints, \eqref{eqn:SFC2_2} take advantage of the DDP to predict the future $N$ steps for the building, including conditions on indoor temperature comfort and the limitations of the HVAC system's input.
-Meanwhile, the constraint~\eqref{eqn:SFC2_3} predicts ESS states while adding restrictions to its operational scope.
-The total electrical power, according to \eqref{eqn:SFC2_4} and~\eqref{eqn:SFC2_5}, tracks the sum of the power baseline, intraday power transaction, and some flexibility based on the predicted AGC signal.
-Unlike~\eqref{eqn:SFC1_5}, $\mathbf{\bar{P}}$ and $\gamma$ have been fixed by the day-ahead planner.
+Regarding the constraints, \eqref{eqn:SFC2_2} leveraged the DDP to predict the future $N$ steps for the building, including conditions on indoor temperature comfort and the HP input limitations.
+The constraint~\eqref{eqn:SFC2_3} predicted ESS states, ensuring that the operational constraints were met.
+The total electrical power, according to \eqref{eqn:SFC2_4} and~\eqref{eqn:SFC2_5}, tracked the sum of the power baseline, intraday power transaction, and some flexibility based on the predicted AGC signal.
+Unlike~\eqref{eqn:SFC1_5}, $\mathbf{\bar{P}}$ and $\gamma$ were fixed by the day-ahead planner.

-The constraint~\eqref{eqn:SFC2_7} integrates worst-case robust programming, considering the prediction error associated with weather conditions and AGC signals.
-This integration aims to enhance power tracking robustness and reduce potential penalties associated with SFC tasks.
-The structure of $M_{w,i},M_{\alpha,i},\mathbf{v}_i, \text{for}; i\in{ 1,2,3 }$ in control policies~\eqref{eqn:SFC2_6} will be further elaborated on.
-The control policies for $\mathbf{P}_{pred}^{E}, \mathbf{u}_{pred}$ are defined as follows:
+The constraint~\eqref{eqn:SFC2_7} integrated worst-case robust programming to account for the prediction errors related to weather conditions and AGC signals.
+This approach was designed to improve power tracking robustness and reduce potential penalties in SFC tasks.